raguay/favorites/README.md

 #### Commands

-`Go To Favaorite` - This command will display a list of favorites by their assigned names for the user to choose from.
+`Go To Favorite` - This command will display a list of favorites by their assigned names for the user to choose from.
 As you type letters in the name, the list is shortened.
 Once one is selected, the current panel is moved to that directory.

+`Go To Favorite Pair` - This command will display a list of favorite directory pairs by their assigned name.
+When the user selects one, the left and right directories will be set as saved.

 `Remove Favorite Directory` - This command will remove the selected favorite directory.

+`Remove Favorite Directory Pair` - This command will remove the selected favorite directory pair.

 `Set Favorite Directory` - This command sets the currently highlighted directory as a favorite.
 If the path contains a shortener's path, then it will be shortened to that shorener's name in double brackets.

+`Set Favorite Dirctory Pair` - This command sets a left and right directory structure to save.

 `Set Shorten Directory` - This command asks the user for a shortener name and creates a new shortener to that directory.